I use SheetJS (xlsx) to load Excel files in JavaScript (TypeScript).

 cell

-Rows are represented by r
+Rows are represented by r and columns by c.

 The index starts with "0".